-After all the people had been baptized and Jesus also had been baptized and was praying, heaven was opened and the Holy Spirit descended upon him in bodily form like a dove.
-And a voice came from heaven, "You are my beloved Son; with you I am well pleased."
+After Jesus was baptized, he came up from the water and behold, the heavens were opened for him, and he saw the Spirit of God descending like a dove and coming upon him.
+And a voice came from the heavens, saying, "This is my beloved Son, with whom I am well pleased."